wp-plugins/free-live-chat-support/readme.txt

 Tested up to: 4.2.2
 Stable tag: trunk

-BizchatBox is a 100% FREE live chat software that allows businesses to engage their customers in real time, from anywhere.
+BizchatBox is a 100% FREE hosted live chat software that allows businesses to engage their customers in real time.
 No Servers Required.
-Complete hosted solution.
-Sign up and try it for free!
+Try it for free!

 == Description ==